automategreen/home-controller/Readme.md

 `group` is the controller group to link the responders to.
 Valid group numbers vary by device type.
 The hub supports group numbers 0-255.
 Default is 1.

-`timeout` is the number of seconds to wait for linking to complete.
-(Remember you have to hold the set button for at least 10 seconds.)Default is 30.
+`timeout` is the number of milliseconds to wait for linking to complete.
+(Remember you have to hold the set button for at least 10 seconds.)Default is 30000 ms.

 #### gw.scene(controller, responder, [options,] callback)